The Real Housewives of Beverly Hills

 The Real Housewives of Beverly Hills (abbreviated as RHOBH) is an American reality television series which has been broadcast on Bravo since October 14, 2010.
-Developed as the sixth installment of The Real Housewives franchise, it has aired fourteen seasons and focuses on the personal and professional lives of women who live in or near Beverly Hills, California.
+Developed as the sixth installment of The Real Housewives franchise, it has aired fifteen seasons and focuses on the personal and professional lives of women who live in or near Beverly Hills, California.

-The fifteenth season cast will consist of: Kyle Richards, Erika Girardi, Dorit Kemsley, Sutton Stracke, Bozoma Saint John, Rachel Zoe and Amanda Frances; with Kathy Hilton, Jennifer Tilly and Natalie Swanston Fuller serving as "friends of the housewives".
+The fifteenth season cast consisted of Kyle Richards, Erika Girardi, Dorit Kemsley, Sutton Stracke, Bozoma Saint John, Rachel Zoe and Amanda Frances.
+Kathy Hilton, Jennifer Tilly and Natalie Swanston Fuller served as "friends of the housewives".

 The success of the show has resulted in two spin-offs: Vanderpump Rules and Vanderpump Dogs revolving around original cast member Lisa Vanderpump.

-Production
+Overview

 Seasons 1 to 4

 The Real Housewives of Beverly Hills was announced in March 2010 as the sixth series in The Real Housewives franchise.
 The first season featured Taylor Armstrong, Camille Grammer, Adrienne Maloof, sisters Kim and Kyle Richards, and Lisa Vanderpump, with no recurring cast members.
 The show premiered on October 14, 2010, and ended on February 15, 2011.
 Due to the show's initial success, it was awarded Best Reality Series at the 2011 Critics Choice Awards.

 The second season began on September 5, 2011, with all six housewives returning as main cast members.
 Two new housewives were introduced in recurring roles: Brandi Glanville as Maloof's friend and Dana Wilkey as Armstrong's friend.
 The second season was re-edited following the death of Armstrong's husband, Russell Armstrong, who died by suicide on August 15, 2011.
 Grammer announced her departure after the season ended on February 16, 2012, citing personal reasons.
 Wilkey departed from the show in early 2012.

 The third season premiered on November 5, 2012.
 Glanville was added to the main cast, along with a new housewife, Yolanda Foster.
 Marisa Zanuck and Faye Resnick were introduced as Kyle Richards' friends and are now recurring cast members.
 Grammer also announced her return as a friend of the housewives.
 Maloof did not attend the season reunion special, effectively leaving the series.
 Armstrong announced her departure from the show after the season ended on April 8, 2013.

 The fourth season aired on November 4, 2013.
 The season introduced two new housewives: Carlton Gebbia and Joyce Giraud, both of whom joined as main cast members.
 Grammer, Resnick, and Zanuck, all three recurring cast members, left the series before its announcement.
 Armstrong also made several guest appearances throughout the season.
 After the show ended on April 7, 2014, Gebbia and Giraud were not invited back.